 When two atoms come very close to each other, What is going to happen to this system?
 The answer is, their respective energy bands are going to overlap on each other and transform into what we call as Molecular orbit.
 That is the 1s orbit of individual Sodium atom combines to form 1s molecular orbital.
 As two atomic orbitals are overlapping, the molecular orbit ends up having two discrete energy levels.
-Where the Lower energy level is called bonding orbital and Higher energy level is called anti-bonding orbital.
+Where the Lower energy level is called bonding orbital and Higher energy level is called an anti-bonding orbital.
 This will repeat for all orbits.
-Refer figure (2) for visualisation of energy levels and molecular orbits.
+Refer figure (2) for the visualization of energy levels and molecular orbits.
 To learn more about the energy levels and the classification of energy bands, click on the following links:

 Energy levels inside a molecule made up of three atoms